 Endangered Species Act, Wetlands and Stormwater Regulatory Compliance for Energy & Utilities

-Brooke Marcus will serve as an instructor for EUCI's online course, "Endangered Species Act, Wetlands and Stormwater Regulatory Compliance for Energy & Utilities."
+Brooke Marcus served as an instructor for EUCI's online course, "Endangered Species Act, Wetlands and Stormwater Regulatory Compliance for Energy & Utilities."

-During this two-day educational event, Brooke and her fellow instructors will:
+During this two-day educational event, Brooke and her fellow instructors:

-- Review utility and energy project activities that are likely to “trigger” environmental regulation under Clean Water Act, Endangered Species Act and National Environmental Policy Act;
+- Reviewed utility and energy project activities that are likely to “trigger” environmental regulation under Clean Water Act, Endangered Species Act, and National Environmental Policy Act;

-- Discuss the basis and intent of these regulations;
+- Discussed the basis and intent of these regulations;

-- Identify endangered vs. threatened species, critical habitat designation, consultation process, penalties and more when it comes to the Endangered Species Act;
+- Identified endangered vs. threatened species, critical habitat designation, consultation process, penalties and more when it comes to the Endangered Species Act;

-- Define the National Historic Preservation Act, as well as the actions that may cause adverse effects, potential historic properties, and more;
+- Defined the National Historic Preservation Act, as well as the actions that may cause adverse effects, potential historic properties, and more;

-- Examine nationwide permits in order to understand what they do, where they are used, special considerations, etc.;
+- Examined nationwide permits in order to understand what they do, where they are used, special considerations, etc.;

-- Provide insight on the National Environmental Policy Act, such as its history, regulations, requirements and reforms; and
+- Provided insight on the National Environmental Policy Act, such as its history, regulations, requirements and reforms; and

-- Review what’s included in the Coastal Zone Management Act.
+- Reviewed what’s included in the Coastal Zone Management Act.